On the Kontsevich integral for knotted trivalent graphs: The naive extension

 \subsection{The algebra ${\mathcal A}(\Gamma)$}

-The extended integral will take its values in the algebra $\mathcal{A}(\Gamma)$, which consists of chord diagrams on the {\it skeleton} $\Gamma$, the trivalent graph (as a combinatorial object, not as embedded in $\mathbb{R}^3$), and is again factored out by the same four term relations, along with one more class of relations called the vertex invariance relations:
+The extended integral will take its values in the algebra $\mathcal{A}(\Gamma)$, which consists of chord diagrams on the {\it skeleton} $\Gamma$, the trivalent graph (as a combinatorial object, not as embedded in $\mathbb{R}^3$), and is again factored out by the same four term relations, along with one more class of relations called the vertex invariance, or $VI$, relations (branching relation in \cite{murakami}):

 Here, the sign $(-1)^{\rightarrow}$ is $-1$ if the edge the chord is ending on is oriented to be outgoing from the vertex, and $+1$ if it's incoming.